Perpetually Fair Assignments Via Balanced Sequences of Permutations: Fairness After Every Day: Top-Balance

 \section{Fairness After Every Day: Top-Balance}

-A natural fairness requirement is to require that the top items are allocated among the players in a ``balanced'' way: in the first two days, each player should get at least one item from the top half (the highest-valued $\ceil{n/2}$ items); in the first three days, each player should get at least one item from the top third (the highest-valued $\ceil{n/3}$ items); and so on.
-This condition is succinctly formalized below. \begin{definition} A permutation sequence is called \emph{top-balanced} if after every day $t\in[n]$, every player $i$ has at least one item from the top $\ceil{n/t}$.
+A natural fairness requirement is to require that the top items are allocated among the players in a ``balanced'' way: in the first two days, each player should get at least one item from the top half (the highest-valued $\ceil{n/2}$ items); in the first three days, each player should get at least one item from the top third (the highest-valued $\ceil{n/3}$ items); and so on. \footnote{ The top-balance condition is asymmetric with respect to time, as it assesses fairness based only on the first $t$ days, and not on the last $t$ days or any other $t$ consecutive days.
+This asymmetry makes sense when the allocated items are physical items that the players keep, so after $t$ days, each player owns a bundle of $t$ items, which should be sufficiently valuable.
+A stronger variant of top-balance, that considers simultaneously every sequence of $t$ consecutive days, is briefly discussed at the end of \Cref{sec:ordinal-propc}. } We now state this succinctly. \begin{definition} A permutation sequence is called \emph{top-balanced} if after every day $t\in[n]$, every player $i$ has at least one item from the top $\ceil{n/t}$.
 Formally,

-\end{definition} The top-balance condition is violated by the sequences of \Cref{tab:repeated-assignment-6-6} already in day 2 (for $n=6$) or in day 3 (for $n=8$).
-Are there other sequences that satisfy it?
-The answer is yes. \begin{proposition} For every positive integer $n$, there exists a top-balanced sequence. \end{proposition} \begin{proof} For each $n$, we show how to define the assignment of items to players and give a proof by induction in the number of days $t$.
-Let $n$ be a positive integer.
-Assign the $n$ items arbitrarily on day $t=1$.
-We want to establish the following two claims inductively in $t$. \begin{enumerate} \item The set of players assigned at least one of the top $\ceil{\frac{n}{t}}$ items in $t$ days contains all players, and \item the players assigned at least one of the top $\ceil{\frac{n}{t}} - 1$ items in $t$ days are all unique. \end{enumerate} Both claims clearly hold for $t=1$.
-Suppose claims (1) and (2) hold for $t$ where $1\leq t<n$.
-We show how to progress to the next day $t+1$.
-Consider two cases.